 - 15. Facts.
 The facts relevant to the dispute are given in the Problem.
 No additional facts may be introduced into the moot unless they are a logical and necessary extension of the given facts or are publicly available true facts or are a part of any given clarifications. - 16.
 Statements of facts alleged by a team that do not qualify under paragraph 15 are not permitted.
 Therefore, basing an argument on any such alleged facts will be considered to be in breach of the rules of the moot. - 17.
 Clarifications.
-Requests for clarification of the Problem may be sent to the moot co-ordinator prior to Friday midnight, 15th August 2014.
-Requests should be limited to matters which would appear to have legal significance in the context of the Problem.
+Requests for clarification of the Problem may be sent to the moot coordinator by Friday, 22nd July 2016, 11:55pm (AEST).
+Requests should be limited to matters which have legal significance in the context of the Problem.
 A request must also be accompanied with a short explanation of the expected significance of the clarification.
 Any request that does not contain such an explanation may be ignored.

-18. Any clarifications issued by the Arbitral Tribunal (moot co-ordinator) will become part of the Problem and will be posted online.
+Only 5 clarification questions per team are allowed.
+Each question can have a maximum of one related sub-question. - 18.
+Any clarifications issued by the Arbitral Tribunal (moot coordinator) will become part of the Problem and will be posted online and emailed to all team contacts.